-Interview with He Baiyan, consul of the People's Republic of China in Bucharest.
+51 Interview with He Baiyan, consul of the People's Republic of China in Bucharest.
 Contact with the Chinese community in Romania was interesting: the members insisted on first having a dialogue with the Chinese Embassy.

-Interview with Mihai Zhang, president of the Chinese Youth Union in Romania.
+52 Interview with Mihai Zhang, president of the Chinese Youth Union in Romania.

-Interview with Mihai Zhang, president of the Chinese Youth Union in Romania.
-Interview with He Baiyan, consul of the People's Republic of China in Bucharest.
+53 Interview with He Baiyan, consul of the People's Republic of China in Bucharest.

-entry visas is one of the most pressing issues, and the conditions imposed by the Romanian state are increasingly restrictive.
-Another issue is connected to not knowing Romanian, and therefore communication with the majority is difficult.
 "For us, business people, the fact that we can only make ourselves understood with difficulty causes problems with the Police, the Financial Guard, etc. Not rarely, the Chinese here are not treated at all as the majority", says a businessman.
 "At the market, where we do business, we are fined a lot for all sorts of things, and we are made to pay bigger fines than the Arabs, for instance."
 Another person adds: "The Chinese are received with reticence at the airport.
-They are humiliated, pushed aside and made to wait for a long time before they are allowed to enter Romania" 54.
+They are humiliated, pushed aside and made to wait for a long time before they are allowed to enter Romania".
+54